Al-Houthi family

+Al-Houthi family is a Yemeni political family who claim descent from the Banu Hashim through al-Hadi ila al-Haqq Yahya, the first Zaydi imam of Yemen and a descendent of Hasan ibn Ali.

+The family has been influential in Yemeni politics since the late 1990s when members of the al-Houthi family founded the Believing Youth organization to promote a Zaydi revival in Yemen.
+The killing of Hussein al-Houthi led to the foundation of the Houthi movement, which launched an insurgency in 2004 against President Ali Abdullah Saleh.
+Tensions escalated into a full-scale civil war in 2014 when the Houthis took over Sanaa.

 Arrival in Northern Yemen

-The Al-Houthi family being part of the Hashemite Sadah social class of North Yemen bears a common ancestor to the other Zaydi Hashemite families in the region, all being descended from Yahya ibn Husayn Al-Rassi Al-Hasani who arrived in Sa'ada in 894 AH, he was a follower of Zaydi Shi'ism and gave rise to the Hadawi school of thought within it.
+The al-Houthi family being part of the Hashemite Sadah social class of North Yemen bears a common ancestor to the other Zaydi Hashemite families in the region, all being descended from Yahya ibn Husayn al-Rassi al-Hasani who arrived in Sa'ada in 894 AH (Anno Hegirae), he was a follower of Zaydism and gave rise to the Hadawi school of thought within it.